j-p-courneya/Intro-Python-Bioinformatics/_episodes/01-intro.md

 - "What is Python?"
 - "How do I get it to do things?"
 objectives:
-- "Start up the IPython interpreter"
+- "Start up the Jupyter Notebook"
 - "Write your first code"
 keypoints:
 - "Python is a general purpose programming language that allows you to get a computer to do almost anything"
 - "Generally, Python implementations are **interpreted** rather than **compiled**"
-- "It is particularly useful at analysing data"
+- "It is particularly useful at analyzing data"
-- "The ipython interpreter can use tab completion and keeps a history of the commands you run"
+- "The Jupyter Notebook can use tab completion and keeps a history of the commands you run"
-- "Use `Ctrl-D` to exist an IPython session"
+- "Use `Ctrl-C` in the shell to exit a Jupyter Notebook session"
 - "Python code is case sensitive"
 ---
 **The code for this episode can be downloaded from [here](https://osf.io/9cy4u/download)**